-General Education Capstone Courses
+Course Catalog: General Education Capstone Courses

 Education and Theatre for Social Change

 Examines the theory and practice of Paulo Freire’s Pedagogy of the Oppressed and Augusto Boals’ Theatre of the Oppressed for educational, social and political change.
 Integrates education, human development, and theatre to critically analyze and apply approaches to social/political/educational activism for social change.
 Final project integrates research and theatre.
-General Education: Capstone Seminar.
+General Education: Capstone.
 Prerequisite: Completion of General Education requirements in both Creativity and the Arts and Ethics and Social Justice.

 In Our Voices: Social Change and the Alternative Press

 Explore the power of the alternative press; discovers the role alternative press played in driving social change, including the women’s and civil rights movements; understand how literature and media give expression to those traditionally misrepresented by mainstream outlets; learn effective strategies for speaking truth to power in our own modern media environment.
-General Education: Capstone.
-Open to juniors and seniors who have fulfilled Gen Ed requirements in Historical Perspectives and Ethics & Social Justice.
-Also fulfills Perspectives on Diversity.
+General Education: Capstone, Perspectives on Diversity.
+Prerequisites: Completion of General Education requirements in Historical Perspectives and Ethics and Social Justice.

 Explores resiliency—the capacity to overcome adversity— as understood by the methodologies of human development the social sciences, and literature.
 Students read fiction, poetry and scholarly essays for insights on how diverse contexts shape individuals and their capacities for resiliency, and create and present independent projects.
 General Education: Capstone.
 Prerequisites: Completion of General Education requirements in Self and Society and Languages and Literatures.